-There are a number of uncollateralised interest rate and inflation swaps with PFI counterparties.
-The valuation of these swaps includes a credit valuation adjustment (CVA), to reflect counterparty default risk.
+There are a number of interest rate and inflation swaps with PFI counterparties which are not collateralised, meaning the Company is exposed to counterparty credit risk.
+The valuation of these swaps therefore includes a credit valuation adjustment (CVA), to reflect counterparty default risk.
 The CVA is calculated with reference to a number of assumptions including likelihood of counterparty default, recovery in event of default and exposure to counterparty at time of default.
 Valuation uncertainty has been assessed as moderate for this asset class.